it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/managing_staff.rst

 * MS-ISAC® `Cybersecurity Awareness Toolkit <https://www.cisecurity.org/ms-isac/ms-isac-toolkit>`_ features educational materials designed to raise cybersecurity awareness.
 Digital materials are aggregated for your use.
 * `Federal Virtual Training Environment <https://fedvte.usalearning.gov>`_ (FedVTE): Online Courses Free online cybersecurity training to State, Local, Tribal, and Territorial (SLTT) governments.
-* Learn how to protect yourself, your family and your devices with tips and resources from the National Cybersecurity Alliance (https://staysafeonline.org/stay-safe-online).
+* Learn how to protect yourself, your family and your devices with tips and resources from the National Cybersecurity Alliance's `Stay Safe Online <https://staysafeonline.org/stay-safe-online>`_ initiative.
 See also its `YouTube channel <https://www.youtube.com/user/StaySafeOnline1>`_.

 Mapping to CIS Controls and Safeguards
 **************************************